Building the Big Bad: Don't Forget the External Conflict in Your Novel

 Character vs. Character

-The most easily recognizable form of conflict might be character vs. character.
-This is pretty straight forward.
-It’s two people or groups of people who are battling against one another and standing in the way of the other’s goals.
+The most easily recognizable form of conflict might be the character vs. character conflict.
+This is pretty straightforward.
+It's two people or groups of people who are battling against one another and standing in the way of each other's goals.

 Character vs. Society

-This type of conflict involves battling against something larger—like the government or the social mores of the environment your character lives in.
-It’s a common type of conflict you’ll find in dystopian novels where evil power structures are making your character miserable.
+A character vs. society conflict involves battling against something larger, like the government or the social norms of the environment your character lives in.
+It's a common type of conflict you'll find in dystopian novels where evil power structures are making your character miserable.

 Character vs. Nature

-As the name implies, this type of conflict pits your main characters against natural forces, be it a weather event, a disease or virus, or maybe an animal or creature.
-Often this natural force is a reflection of some larger issue at play in your society.
-There’s an emerging genre of fiction known as cli-fi that is literally about the damage and fallout we’ve done to our natural world.
-(And I suspect we’ll see this theme more and more.)
+As the name implies, this type of conflict pits your main characters against the raw power of natural forces, be it a natural disaster, a disease or virus, or maybe an animal or creature.
+Often, this natural force is a reflection of some larger issue at play in your society.
+There's an emerging genre of fiction known as cli-fi that is literally about the damage and fallout we've done to our natural world.
+(And I suspect we'll see this theme more and more.)

 Character vs. Technology